Okpainmo/nextjs_pre-rendering_article-series_project/README.md

 > This repository consist of three different NextJs projects - each of the three projects is built to explain one of the three pre-rendering techniques listed above.
 The project is to cover the various pre-rendering techniques for both NextJS version 12 and NextJs version 13.

+## Tech stack.

+Each of the following project is built with the following tech stack.

+- NextJs.
+- tailwind css.
+- relevant APIs

 ## Link to articles - to be added soon...